ASM-Associate of Science in Midwifery

 Most of our ASM students sit for the NARM exam at the end of their program.
 Exam and certification fees are paid by the student.
 Please check directly with these organizations for their current costs.
 Click Here to see NARM Requirements for MEAC Graduates (NARM Website)

 Financial Aid / Student Loans: The National College of Midwifery does not have any financial aid or student loans available at this time.
-Our students are not able to apply for federal or state grants and loans, and NCM cannot issue IRS form 1098-T because we are not a Title IV school.
-NCM does not qualify for this because we do not have a campus.
+Our students are not able to apply for federal or state grants and loans because we are not a Title IV school.

 Refunds: Please see NCM Handbook/Catalog.